kzengin/Instacart-Grocery-Basket-Analysis/README.md

-# Python-Projects
+# Instacart Grocery Basket Analysis
-This repository will contain all Python based projects, which involves collecting, cleaning data and performing EDA.
+This repository will contain all Python work, which involves collecting, cleaning data and performing EDA.